 The third type, rabbiteye blueberries, can be found primarily in southeastern states, growing on enormous rabbit-shaped bushes.
 No, not really.
 These blueberries aren't named for the appearance of the plant, but rather for the berry itself.
 Before the berries are fully ripe, their blossom end resembles a rabbit’s eye.

-Blueberries also freeze really well, and you’ll thank yourself for your forethought when you’re enjoying a taste of summer six months from now.
+Blueberries also freeze really well, and you’ll thank yourself for your forethought when you’re enjoying a taste of summer many months from now.
 To freeze blueberries, spread them out in a single layer on a lined baking sheet or plate; stick the tray in the freezer for about two hours, or until the berries are completely frozen.
 Then, transfer the berries to a freezer-safe, airtight bag or storage container and keep this in the freezer for three to six months; after that, frozen blueberries are at risk of developing freezer burn and will lose their flavor and color.
 If you’ll be using your frozen blueberries in baked goods, give them a quick toss in a little flour before adding them to your batter to prevent color bleeding and to keep them suspended in the muffin batter as it bakes (versus completely sinking to the bottom).

 We like to eat blueberries all day long, but for some reason they seem especially well-suited for enjoying at sunup and sundown.
 Here are some of our favorite ways to eat blueberries during the summer

 Blueberries for Breakfast